VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/FulfillmentCenterEdge.md

 # FulfillmentCenterEdge  ==~object~==

-The `FulfillmentCenterEdge` type represents an edge that connects a fulfillment center to a connection.
+This type represents an edge that connects a fulfillment center to a connection.

 ## Fields